 The general revaluation process enables Council to re-apportion the rate income across the municipality in accordance with movements in property value.
 Properties which have increased in value by more than the average will receive a rate increase of more than the headline rate.
-Properties with an increase in value less than the average will receive a rate increase less than the headline rate or potentially a rates decrease.
+Properties with an increase in value less than the average will receive a rate increase less than the headline rate.